A hallway in New Jersey features an elevator on the right, prominently marked

 • Wrongful death

 If your elevator accident was a result of another’s negligence, for example, a manufacturer, you may be able to pursue legal action and recover damages for your burdens.
-In the event that an elevator manufacturer cuts corners during production, the machine may be defective.
+If an elevator manufacturer cuts corners during production, the machine may be defective.
 On the other hand, if the property owner does not ensure the machine is maintained over time, it can become defective.
-In these circumstances, your injury may be a result of another party’s negligence and you may be able to recover compensation.
-In order to recover the compensation you deserve, be sure to:
+In these circumstances, your injury may be a result of another party’s negligence, and you may be able to recover compensation.

 • Call 911.
 The police can dispatch an ambulance, file an accident report, and more.